 You know how people say it’s better to be safe than sorry?
 There’s a good reason for that.
-We’ve heard of numerous cases of tragic HDB fires in the last couple of years – accidents like these can easily occur in under a minute, and all it takes is a small gas leak or overloaded power point.
+We’re seeing a scary amount of HDB fires happening all around Singapore, with the lastest one completely engulfing a unit in Toa Payoh.
+Accidents like these can easily occur in under a minute, and all it takes is a small gas leak or overloaded power point.

 If that scares the daylights out of you, take heart in knowing that there are active steps you can take to safeguard your home against fires.
-Here are 9 simple ways you can go about fireproofing your crib.
+Here are 13 life-saving practical tips to help you keep your home and family safe.

 1. Choose fire-resistant materials for your curtains and furniture